Statement of Service for Graduates

 - Working with the Association of Higher Education Careers Services (AHECS) in Ireland and with gradireland to produce and update a range of careers booklets, the gradireland directory and the gradireland website.

 - Working with academic Schools to incorporate employability within the curriculum.

 How you can help us improve the service

 We canvass your opinions through a special survey following graduation.
 We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to institutional and AGCAS quality standards.

 If at any stage you are not happy with the quality of our services please contact the Director, Sean Gannon (email@example.com or telephone 8962556).
 There is also a formal complaints procedure in place.

 Codes of practice and standards

-As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, marital status, social class, age or sexual preference.
-Any records of your discussions with an adviser are available to you under the Freedom of Information Act.
-Staff in the Service also work to the following codes and standards - the College's Equal Opportunities policy and Quality framework, the Careers Service Code of practice for students with disabilities, the Student Charter and the code of practice in relation to graduate recruitment jointly agreed by AGCSI, IPD, IBEC and USI.
+As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, civil status, family status, social class, age or sexual orientation.
+Any records of your discussions with an adviser are available to you under the Freedom of Information legislation.
+Staff in the Service also work to the following codes and standards - the College's policies (www.tcd.ie/about/policies) and the code of practice in relation to graduate recruitment jointly agreed by AHECS, IPD, IBEC and USI.
 Copies of these codes and policy documents are available on request.